ozsay/angular-electron/README.md

 ### renderer modules

-Theses are all the **renderer modules** that are available as angular services:
+These are all the **renderer modules** that are available as angular services:

 `ipc, web-frame, clipboard, crash-reporter, native-image, remote, screen, shell`